Hakeem Nicks: New York Giants (first stint)

 In the Giants' historically improbable 2011 postseason, Nicks had the most prolific receiving statistics in franchise history.
 In the Wild Card Round against the Atlanta Falcons, Nicks recorded six receptions for 115 yards and two touchdowns in the 24–2 victory.
-The following week against the top seeded 15-1 Green Bay Packers, Nicks hauled in seven catches for 165 yards and two more touchdowns, including a 37-yard Hail Mary reception at the end of the first half.
-After 55 yards in the championship win over San Francisco, in Super Bowl XLVI against the New England Patriots Nicks was the leading receiver for the game with 10 receptions for 109 yards to help secure a 21-17 New York Giants victory.
+The following week against the top seeded 15–1 Green Bay Packers in the Divisional Round, Nicks hauled in seven catches for 165 yards and two more touchdowns, including a 37-yard Hail Mary reception at the end of the first half.
+After 55 yards in the NFC Championship win over San Francisco, in Super Bowl XLVI against the New England Patriots Nicks was the leading receiver for the game with 10 receptions for 109 yards to help secure a 21–17 New York Giants victory.
 As of 2017, Nicks' 2011 postseason numbers remain franchise records with 28 receptions for 444 yards (also most all-purpose yards) and 4 receiving touchdowns (also tied with Joe Morris and Brandon Jacobs for most total touchdowns).
 He also holds postseason career franchise records for most Yds/Rec with 15.86, Yds/Game with 111, most 100+ yard receiving games with 3, and along with Amani Toomer is the only Giant with 2 games with 2+ TD scored.

+In Week 2 of the 2012 season, Nicks had ten receptions for 199 receiving yards and one receiving touchdown in the 41–34 victory over the Tampa Bay Buccaneers.
+In the 2012 season, Nicks recorded 53 receptions for 692 receiving yards and three receiving touchdowns.

+In the 2013 season opener for the Giants, Nicks had five receptions for 114 yards against the Dallas Cowboys.
+In Week 5 against the Philadelphia Eagles, he had nine receptions for 142 yards.
+In Week 14 against the San Diego Chargers, he had five receptions for 135 receiving yards.
 In the 2013 season, Nicks did not record a touchdown reception, but still finished with 896 receiving yards in 15 games played for the Giants.
 Nearing the trade deadline on October 29, there was speculation that the New York Giants were going to trade him.
 As the deadline passed, no deal was done and Nicks remained a Giant until his contract expired at the conclusion of the season, making him a free agent.

 Indianapolis Colts

 On March 14, 2014, Nicks signed a one-year deal worth a maximum of $5.5 million with the Indianapolis Colts.
-In the Colts' Week 17 game against the Tennessee Titans, Nicks had three receptions for 46 yards, taking him over 5,000 receiving yards for his career.
+In the Colts' Week 17 game against the Tennessee Titans, Nicks reached 5,000 receiving yards for his career.
 He finished the season with 38 receptions, 408 yards, and four touchdowns.

+Nicks scored a receiving touchdown in the Colts' 24–13 win over the Denver Broncos in the Divisional Round.

 Tennessee Titans

-On April 24, 2015, Nicks signed a 1-year deal with the Tennessee Titans.
+On April 24, 2015, Nicks signed a one-year deal with the Tennessee Titans.

 Nicks was released by the Titans on September 5, 2015.

-Second stint with Giants
+New York Giants (second stint)

 On November 17, 2015, Nicks returned to the Giants, signing a one-year deal.
+In six games, he recorded seven receptions for 54 yards.